oshaikh13/SynchronousFidelity/README.md

 Proceed to Developer > Logs, and ensure that the script is logging 'Successfully sent data to server'

-## Issues
+## Roadmap

-- [] Heroku fails to receive 1 out of 5 frames, and sends an empty response with error code 0.
+- [] Fix failure to receive 1 out of 5 frames.
+Could be Heroku throttling, or too many HTTP Requests for HiFi
+- [] Add a web client to visualize similarities in movements.
+Preferably live, while the actionEmitter is running.